yinhui87/sublime-phpfmt/README.md

 ### Troubleshooting
 - Be sure you can run PHP from the command line.
+- If you are a MAMP user, please use the MAMP's PHP binary to execute the plugin.
+This issue might be handy to help you configure the plugin: https://github.com/dericofilho/sublime-phpfmt/issues/109

 ### Acknowledgements
 - GoSublime - for the method to update the formatted buffer